t0mer/broadlinkmanager-docker/README.md

 # BroadlinkManager

-BroadlinkManager is a [Flask](https://flask.palletsprojects.com/en/1.1.x/) powerd, easy to use system that hepls you to work with Broadlink Devices.
+BroadlinkManager is a [Flask](https://flask.palletsprojects.com/en/1.1.x/) powered, easy to use system that hepls you to work with Broadlink Devices.
 With Broadlink manager you can:
 - Scan your network for devices.
-- Lean and Send IR or RF Codes
+- Lean and send IR or RF codes
-- Random generate RF Codes
+- Random generate RF codes
-- Change Repeats for Exisiting codes (IR/EF)
+- Change repeats for exisiting codes (IR/EF)

 #### Credits: